-Several recent and ongoing events make this an opportune time to review and realign current water resources and related monitoring activities.
-For example:
+Several recent and ongoing events make this an opportune time to review and realign current water resources and related monitoring, assessment, and information provision activities.
+Some examples of those events are:

-- Legislative requirements to provide access to information. - The Act requires revision of water resources management functions. - Significant advancements in information technology (IT). - DWAF has embarked on a process to substantially improve the governance of its IT infrastructure and support. - Key stakeholders in DWAF agree that it is critical to address the effectiveness of monitoring and assessment. - DWAF has embarked on a process of restructuring
+- New legislation has been passed that requires provision of access to information. - The Act requires revision of water resources management functions. - Significant advancements have been made in information technology (IT). - DWAF is modifying the governance of its IT infrastructure and support. - Key stakeholders in DWAF agree that it is critical to address the effectiveness of monitoring and assessment. - DWAF has embarked on a process of restructuring.